 The Craft of Screenwriting: Scenes, Shorts, and Series

-The workshop portion of the class will depend on class size and student interest, but each student should expect to have 2-3 opportunities to obtain critical feedback on their personal projects in an open workshop format.
-Students registering for this class should have some idea of the stories they wish to develop from day one, but we won't begin workshops until week three, so there will be a couple weeks to test drive 1-2 story concepts.
-By the end of the summer, each student will have a mini-portfolio of workshopped material.
+The workshop component will depend on class size, but each student will have 2-3 opportunities to obtain critical feedback on their project in an open workshop format.
+Each student should have some idea of the story they wish to develop from day one, but since we won't begin workshops until week three, there will be time to test drive 1-2 story concepts.

-Although this class is geared toward serious writers wishing to create material for audiovisual platforms, those who don't intend to pursue a writing career may also find that a screenwriting workshop can help develop skills useful in any field, e.g. sensitivity to language, ability to express oneself in writing, capacity to give and receive constructive feedback, and general creative problem-solving skills.
-Also, there exists potential for future applications in user interfaces and scripts for gaming, AR/VR, and voice-driven AI in the style of Siri, Alexa, or Google Assistant.
+While the course is geared toward serious writers developing material for audiovisual platforms, even those who don't intend to pursue screenwriting professionally may find that screenwriting practice can enhance skills useful in any field, e.g. sensitivity to language, ability to express oneself in writing, capacity to give and receive constructive feedback, and general creative problem solving.

 Screenwriting, Film/Media Production, Content Development, Gaming, AR/VR, User Interfaces/Voice-Driven Applications in AI